dzenis-h/Data-structures-and-Algorithms/ReadMe.md

 # Data Structures and Algorithms for JavaScript Interview Preparation

-This Gist contains resources and practice problems for data structures and algorithms commonly covered in JavaScript technical interviews - Data structures & Algorithms
+This repo contains resources and practice problems for data structures and algorithms commonly covered in JavaScript technical interviews - Data structures & Algorithms

 // JS Interview preparation 👨‍💻📊📋
 // Almost 2.000 lines of practice code.
 It might help you.
 Check it out.